Craig Adams (ice hockey): Chicago Blackhawks

-During the 2008-09 season, Adams was claimed by the Pittsburgh Penguins off waivers from the Blackhawks on March 4, 2009.
-Adams found a role on the fourth line and would go on to win his second Stanley Cup championship.
+Pittsburgh Penguins

+After only playing 9 games in the regular season for the Penguins, Adams would play in 24 games in the playoffs, where he would help Pittsburgh win the Stanley Cup against the Detroit Red Wings, giving Adams his second Stanley Cup win.
 On June 29, 2009, Adams was re-signed by the Penguins to a two-year contract.

 On June 9, 2011, Adams was re-signed by the Penguins to another two-year contract.

 On July 5, 2013, Adams was re-signed again to a two-year contract.
 At the beginning of the 2013–14 season, on October 3, 2013, Adams scored the 50th goal of his career against Cory Schneider of the New Jersey Devils.

 On April 29, 2015, after seven seasons within the organization, Adams was informed by the Pittsburgh Penguins that he would not be re-signed to another contract.
 On January 26, 2016, after a 14-year career, Adams announced his retirement.